Max-le/CS50_Predictor/README.md

 1. You need Python on your machine to work in this project : [Get Python](https://www.python.org/downloads/). ( I was using Python 3, not sure if it is important to use v.3 instead of v.2 )
-2. CS50's library is used for this project ( for connecting with the database ), with addition to what you'll need Install it by typing in terminal :
+2. Install Flask.
+CS50's library is also used for this project ( for connecting with the database ).
+Install it all by typing in terminal :

-  `pip3 install CS50`
+  `pip3 install CS50 Flask Flask-session requests`
-* cs50
-* Flask
-* Flask-Session
-* requests

 3. The database is not included on this repository : you need to create one.